 So how much is a Game Boy worth?
-Well it depends.

 While the retro game market is getting more and more interest the Game Boy is becoming ever more popular once again among collectors and the younger generations re-discovering the lost gems of the gaming world.
 With several models belonging to the Nintendo Game Boy family we go through the prices and find out just how much is a Game Boy worth.

 The original Game Boys (DMG-01) sell pretty easily.
 Even if you have broken one they will still sell for £20-30 on eBay as spairs/repair units.
 These are the original retro toy in many peoples eyes.

 Unboxed: £40-50 | Boxed: £75-100

 Game Boy Pocket Value

 The Game Boy Pocket is a common handheld to come across on auction sites and loose they can be found pretty cheaply.
 However, if you have one pocket in good condition then these can be sold for upwards of £40.